 Although diet should always come first, national dietary surveys consistently show that significant numbers of people do not meet the recommended intakes for particular vitamins and minerals.
 While average intakes seem OK, an average is only an average – half are getting more, and half are getting less.

-In fact, this is how I first became interested in nutrition.
 As a family doctor working in a deprived inner-city area, I dealt with countless patients who felt tired all the time and lacking in energy.
-They had little money for fresh fruit and vegetables so I ended up prescribing a vitamin and mineral supplement.
+They had little money for fresh fruit and vegetables, so I ended up prescribing a vitamin and mineral supplement.
 When they perked up and felt better, they were more open to improving their diet.

 Some supplements contain a carefully selected blend of vitamins and minerals aimed at maintaining a particular body part or function.

-Supplements to support eye health tend to contain research-based blends of antioxidants, B vitamins, carotenoids (lutein and zeaxanthin) and zinc, while those designed for older women tend to major on calcium, magnesium, vitamin D, vitamin K and possibly boron for healthy bones.
+Supplements to support eye health tend to contain research-based blends of antioxidants, B vitamins, carotenoids (lutein and zeaxanthin), and zinc.
+And those designed for older women tend to major on calcium, magnesium, vitamin D, vitamin K, and possibly boron for healthy bones.

 Calcium is usually combined with vitamin D to aid its absorption.
 Ideally, look for a supplement that also includes vitamin K2 to reduce the chance of excess calcium being deposited in artery walls.